karannaik503/Child-Safe_Facial_Recognition_for_Lost-and-found_Systems/Readme.md

 CREATE DATABASE child_safety;
 USE child_safety;
 ```
-5. **Create Children_Metadata table manually, just in-case there's an error in creation of the table while runing the scripts(optional)**:
+5. **Create Children_Metadata table manually, just in-case there's an error in creation of the table while running the scripts(optional)**:

 ```bash
 CREATE TABLE IF NOT EXISTS Children_Metadata (